EyeSift

 Detecting Microsoft Copilot-Generated Press Releases: What to Know

 The combination of Microsoft Copilot and press releases is one of the most common AI-generated patterns on the web.
-Microsoft Copilot (GPT-4 based) by Microsoft was designed to produce fluent, audience-appropriate text, and press releases is exactly the kind of structured, genre-driven content it excels at.
+Microsoft Copilot (Microsoft 365 Copilot) by Microsoft was designed to produce fluent, audience-appropriate text, and press releases is exactly the kind of structured, genre-driven content it excels at.
 That makes AI-generated press releases both common and — with the right tools — recognizable.

 Microsoft Copilot Fingerprints in Press Releases